Generic smoothness for $G$-valued potentially semi-stable deformation rings: Introduction

 However, it is natural to study Galois representations valued in connected reductive groups other than $\GL_n$.
-If $G$ is a connected reductive group over a $p$-adic field which admits a smooth reductive integral model, Balaji has used techniques from integral $p$-adic Hodge theory to construct potentially semi-stable and potentially crystalline deformation rings~\cite{balaji}.
+If $G$ is a connected reductive group over a $p$-adic field which admits a smooth reductive integral model, Balaji has used techniques from integral $p$-adic Hodge theory to construct potentially semi-stable and potentially crystalline integral deformation rings~\cite{balaji}, extending the work of Kisin~\cite{kisin}.
 He further showed that potentially crystalline deformation rings are smooth and computed their dimensions.

 In this paper, we extend Kisin's results on the local structure of $\Spec R_V^{\square,\tau,\mathbf{v}}[1/p]$ to the study of the characteristic $0$ deformation rings of Galois representations $\rho:\Gal_K\rightarrow G(E)$, where $G$ is a connected reductive group defined over a finite extension $E/\Q_p$.
 More precisely, we show the following: \begin{thm} Let $\rho:\Gal_K\rightarrow G(E)$ be a continuous homomorphism.
 Fix a finite totally ramified Galois extension $L/K$, a corresponding Galois type $\tau$, and a $p$-adic Hodge type $\mathbf{v}$.
 Then there is a complete local noetherian $E$-algebra $R_\rho^{\square,\tau,\mathbf{v}}$ which pro-represents the deformation problem